 It's easy to think you've stumbled across an enchanting lost temple at Lara Djonggrang.
 Its dimly lit, incense-filled space is decorated with traditional furnishings – dark-wood chairs, red tablecloths and Indonesian sculptures and art.
 Imperial Indonesian dishes are tasty and beautifully presented with a smorgasbord of colour.
 Interestingly, the bar was actually created from part of a 200-year-old temple.

-It offers Makassar-style squid and crab, Alor-style tamarind shrimp, and lobster cooked like they do in Aceh.
+Dishes range from Makassar-style squid and crab to Alor-style tamarind shrimp, and lobster cooked like they do in Aceh.
 There's a good wine list and staff are well informed and efficient.
 Prices are quite affordable considering the quality.
-Oh, and the bar is in fact created from an actual 200-year-old temple.
+Service can be slow when the dining room is busy.